The Book of Crowns on the Kings of Himyar

-Kitāb al-Tījāni (Arabic: كتاب التيجان) also known more commonly as The Book of Crowns on the Kings of Himyar, is a historical and biographical work by the Yemeni historian Wahb ibn Munabbih, an 8th AD century Israʼiliyyat author.
+Kitāb al-Tījān (Arabic: كتاب التيجان) also known more commonly as The Book of Crowns on the Kings of Himyar, is a historical and biographical work created in its current form by Ibn Hisham, who also worked on the famous biography of Muhammad.
+Ibn Hisham attributes the work to the earlier Yemeni historian Wahb ibn Munabbih, an 8th AD century Israʼiliyyat author, and reports that he acquired the book's narratives from 'Abd al-Mun'im ibn Idris.

 The book is also known as Kitāb al-Tījān li ma'rifati muluk al-zamān fi akhbar Qahtān (The Book of Crowns, on the kings of yesteryear in the accounts of the Qahtānites).

-The book later transmitted by Ibn Hisham who also worked on the As-Sīrah an-Nabawiyyah.
-Ibn Hisham reported that he acquired the book's narratives from 'Abd al-Mun'im ibn Idris.
+Manuscripts and editions

+The only published edition of the Kitab al-Tijan was published in 1928 by Zayn al-ʿĀbidīn al-Mūsawī and it was later improved by Fritz Krenkow.
+At the time, only three manuscripts of the text were known from Sanaa, Yemen, all of which were imperfect copies of a common and earlier, but lost, manuscript.
+Later, another three manuscripts were found, but they differ significantly from earlier manuscripts and the published edition.

+The earliest complete manuscript was produced in 1233 CE.

 Content

 The book focuses on biographies, as well as the genealogy and ancestry of the rulers of the Himyarite Kingdom.

 Included in the book is a study of the genealogy of the descendants of Ham, son of Biblical Noah, which the book describe as progenitor of Habesha peoples or Ethiopian peoples.
 In this topic, Wahb also narrated the story of how the South Arabian king Sayf ibn Dhi Yazan had fought against the presence of Habesha peoples in the Arabian peninsula since the 6th century AD.

 The book also discusses the identity of Dhu al-Qarnayn, whom is identified as being of Byzantine ancestry.
 However, Ibn Hisham also gives his own personal commentary stating that Dhu al-Qarnayn was one of the Tababi'ah (plural of Tubba', the ruling title of the Himyarites), with the name of Sa'b ibn al-Harith (otherwise known as Sa'b Dhu Marathid).
 Dhu al-Qarnayn is also attributed with the action of conquering parts of the Iberian Peninsula.